 For example, if you want to smoke your meats for two hours, follow this pattern.

 Following this ratio will ensure that your meat stays juicy and tender throughout the smoking process.

-How can I adjust my results for next time I smoke meat?
+How can I adjust my results for the next time I smoke meat?